 Services Not Covered Under Hospice

-- The cost of routine room and board at Montefiore or another inpatient facility
+- The cost of routine room & board at Maltz Hospice House, Montefiore or another inpatient facility

 - Diagnostic testing, emergency room visits or aggressive lifesaving measures related to the primary hospice diagnosis.